Economy of Scotland: Oil and gas

-An oil rig in the North Sea.
-Oil production is centred in the waters off the Scottish northeast coast.

 Scottish waters consist of a large sector of the North Atlantic and the North Sea, and contain the largest oil resources in Western Europe.
 Scotland may be the largest producer of oil and the second largest producer of gas in Europe.
 Oil was discovered in the North Sea in 1966, with the first year of full production taking place in 1976.
 With the growth of oil exploration during that time, as well as the ancillary industries needed to support it, the city of Aberdeen became the UK's centre of the North Sea Oil Industry, with the port and harbour serving many oil fields off shore.
 Sullom Voe in Shetland is the site of a major oil terminal, where oil is piped in and transferred to tankers.
 Similarly the Flotta Oil Terminal in Orkney is linked by a 230 km long pipeline to the Piper and Occidental oil fields in the North Sea.
 Grangemouth is at the centre of Scotland's petrochemicals industry.
 The oil related industries are a major source of employment and income in these regions.
 It is estimated that the industry employs around 100,000 workers (or 6% of the working population) of Scotland.

 Although North Sea oil production has been declining since 1999, an estimated 920 million tonnes of recoverable crude oil remained in 2009.
 Over two and a half billion tonnes were recovered from UK offshore oil fields between the first North Sea crude coming ashore in 1975 and 2002, with most oil fields being expected to remain economically viable until at least 2020.
 High oil prices have resulted in a resurgence of oil exploration, specifically in the North East Atlantic basin to the west of Shetland and the Outer Hebrides, in areas that were previously considered marginal and unprofitable.

 In 2016, North Sea oil and gas supported around 196,000 jobs in the country, whilst contributing £13 billion in GDP towards the Scottish economy (12% of the total Scottish GDP).
 The Scottish Government has pursued a transition period away from oil and gas extraction towards a more "green and renewable future" in an attempt to meet reductions in greenhouse gas emissions, but has recognised the strength and importance of the oil and gas sector towards the economy, pledging to "work closely with the oil and gas sector to enable a safe, effective and just energy transition".